RedFoxAU/ipriot-car-park-prj/carpark-guide.md

 ### 2.1.
 Set up version control

-1. Create a new repository on GitHub by selecting **Use this template** under the [NMS Org Template](https://github.com/NM-TAFE/ipriot-nms-org-template/tree/main)
+1. Create a new repository on GitHub by selecting **Use this template** under the [NMS Org Template](https://github.com/NM-TAFE/ipriot-nms-org-template/tree/main) ✅

 > Recommended repo name: `ipriot-car-park-prj`

-2. Clone the repository to your local machine.
+2. Clone the repository to your local machine. ✅
-3. Update the `README.md` file with a brief project description.
+3. Update the `README.md` file with a brief project description. 🚧
 4. Modify the `.gitignore` file to exclude the `.idea/` folder.
-PyCharm creates this folder containing project-specific settings that generally should not be shared.
+PyCharm creates this folder containing project-specific settings that generally should not be shared.✅
 5. Create a virtual environment for your project.
-This will allow you to install packages without affecting other projects on your machine.
+This will allow you to install packages without affecting other projects on your machine. ✅

    ```bash
    python -m venv .venv